• kyrylo a year ago

 I’ve been using rails for over 20 years and still love it but the JavaScript story has always been in flux in bad ways.
 I don’t like the turbo stuff or stimulus.
 Basically just want to be able to add some nice charts, and some enhancements like confirmation for links.
 Basically just build admins with it so the caching for partial html just isn’t part of the game.
 Looked at upgrading to rails 8 now but the javascript in last version of rails was fragmented and complicated, so looking to find a good way to do it in a standard way now, hopefully next version of rail’s doesn’t change everything again.

-• itsthecourier 6 months ago
+• itsthecourier a year ago

 just use importmaps